BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/github_user_access_request.md

 name: Request to remove Openshift Access and or BCGOV GitHub Organization Membership
 about: To remove access for a team member to BCGOV GitHub repositories and Openshift.
 title: ''
-labels:
-  - github-membership
-  - openshift-access
+labels: github-membership, openshift-access
-assignees: caggles, ShellyXueHan, mitovskaol
+assignees: caggles, mitovskaol, ShellyXueHan

 ---

 ## Removing Access